JDC Foundation

+Operations

+After the Lahore church bombings, they held a vigil during March 2015.

 Heatwave in Karachi

-Dead bodies which cannot be spaced in other hospitals/cold-storage houses for hygienic storage due to the 2015 Pakistani heat wave emergency situation, JDC established a temporary cold storage at Numaish Chowrangi until arrangements for burial were made.
-The increase in sudden deaths the metropolitan Karachi faced led to the scarcity of gravesites for burial of dead, causing abnormal hike in price.
-Thus JDC Foundation decided to help with cash for burial arrangement to overcome the huge burden for booking a grave in Karachi’s graveyards and funeral in time.
+Dead bodies that cannot be spaced in other hospitals/cold-storage houses for hygienic storage due to the 2015 Pakistani heat wave emergency situation, JDC established a temporary cold storage at Numaish Chowrangi until arrangements for burial were made.
+The increase in sudden deaths the metropolitan Karachi faced led to the scarcity of gravesites for the burial of the dead, causing an abnormal hike in price.
+Thus JDC Foundation decided to help with cash for burial arrangements to overcome the huge burden of booking a grave in Karachi’s graveyards and funeral on time.